FallenDeity/discord.py-masterclass/docs/checks.md

 #### bot.check_once

-Same as [bot.check](#botcheck) except it is called only once per [invoke()](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?highlight=check#discord.ext.commands.Bot.invoke) call
+Same as [bot.check](#botcheck) except it is called only once per [invoke()][discord.ext.commands.Bot.invoke] call

-Regular global checks are called whenever a command is called or [Command.can_run()](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?highlight=check#discord.ext.commands.Command.can_run) is called.
+Regular global checks are called whenever a command is called or [Command.can_run()][discord.ext.commands.Command.can_run] is called.
 This type of check bypasses that and ensures that it’s called only once, even inside the default help command.

 ```py
 @bot.check_once